Sathyesh4511/Insights-to-marketing-team-using-Power-Bi/README.md

 # Overview
-Analyze CodeX's entry into the Indian energy drink market with this data-driven survey of 10,000 respondents across 10 cities.
+This is the resume project challenge developed by Codebasics.
+You can find datasets [here](https://codebasics.io/challenges/codebasics-resume-project-challenge/9).
+CodeX is a German beverage company's entry into the Indian energy drink market, with this data-driven survey of 10,000 respondents across 10 cities.
 This project evaluates brand awareness, consumer demographics (19-30 age group), and preferences to provide actionable marketing strategies for increasing market share and optimizing product development.

 # Tools Used